redbrick/docs/docs/webgroup/blockbot.md

 1. Create a Discord application [here](https://discord.com/developers/applications/).
 2. Go to *"OAuth2 > URL Generator"* on the left sidebar, select the `bot` and `applications.commands` scopes, and then select the bot permissions you need (for development, you can select `Administrator`).
-3. Go to the generated URL and invite it to the desired server.
+3. Go to the generated URL and invite the application to the desired server.

 #### Bot Token